Click on the images below to learn more about these subjects.

 Oral Health Care

 A healthy mouth is the gateway to a healthy body.
 Establishing good oral health care habits at a very young age lays the foundation for a lifelong of healthy habits.
 Check out this article to learn more about how you can help your children form healthy oral health habits.

 Oral Health Care by Age

 Click on the thumbnail to learn more about how you can take care of your child’s teeth from the time they are born, to when they reach other developmental milestones.

 Children will look forward to brushing when it’s pleasant and entertaining.
 Have them watch these fun videos while brushing!

-Teething: A normal part of childhood that can be treated without prescription or over-the-counter (OTC) medications.
-The Food and Drug Administration (FDA) published a warning for parents on prescription and over-the counter (OTC) teething medications.
-Read More
+Teething is a normal part of childhood that can be treated without prescription or over-the-counter (OTC) medications.
+The FDA published a warning for parents on prescription and OTC teething medications, which could be very harmful for babies.